muratk3n/thirdwave/en/README.md

 its huge unpopularity... so he mostly lost on his own, but the Biden made sure the fail stuck.

+Obviously Trump was a symptom, and hopefully the reasons for that symptom are addressed in due time.

 ---

 Bacao Rhythm & Steel Band - Laventille Road March \#music